heptarch/heptarch.github.io/drafts/demon.md

 will haunt him the rest of his life: "What *is* it?"
 Ellen: "I'm afraid we will never know."
 The Duke will go to India.
-Ellen will return to the tunnels, where, one molecule at a time, she is teleporting a demon out of the fourth dimension.
+Ellen will return to the tunnels, where, one molecule at a time, she is teleporting a demon from the fourth dimension.

 <p align="center">
   ⁂
   </p>

-Ȣ. The little man is hiding behind the armchair.
+Ȣ. The little man discourses while hiding behind the armchair.
 "Ashmedai was trapped inside a chamber of rock, bound with chains of iron and cast into the sea."

 "Art thou Ashmedai?"